California Transit Speed Maps#

 Methodology#

 Segment speed is estimated using the time and distance between vehicle positions reports, with distance being measured linearly along the corresponding transit route.
-These maps show speeds along segments, which are calculated by interpolating the two nearest position reports for each trip in order to estimate speed along each segment, then taking the 20th percentile of speeds for that segment in each period (morning peak, afternoon peak, and midday).
+These maps show speeds along segments, which are calculated by interpolating the two nearest position reports for each trip in order to estimate speed along each segment, then taking the 20th percentile of speeds for that segment in each time period.
 This site shows data for a specific day, usually a Wednesday (and not a holiday or other date we believe could be atypical).

 Generally, segments are constructed from one stop to the next, however, if the distance between stops is large we add interpolated segments every kilometer to provide additional resolution for rural and express services.